image_pdfimage_print

 Nathan Townsie served as a research intern at Probe Ministries in 2011.
 He holds a B.A. in Interdisciplinary Math from St. Mary’s University and worked for seven years as a full-time schoolteacher and curriculum planner before earning his M.A. in Media Arts (Writing) from Dallas Theological Seminary.
 Nathan’s interests focus on apologetics and cultural engagement.

 Sue Bohlin is an associate speaker/writer and webmistress for Probe Ministries.
 She attended the University of Illinois, and has been a Bible teacher and conference speaker for over 40 years.
 She is a frequent speaker for MOPS (Mothers of Pre-Schoolers) and Stonecroft Ministries (Christian Women's Connections), and serves on the board and as a small group leader of Living Hope Ministries, a Christ-centered outreach to those dealing with unwanted homosexuality.
 Sue is on the Bible.org Women's Leadership Team and is a regular contributor to Bible.org's Engage Blog.
-In addition to being a professional calligrapher, she is the wife of Probe's Dr. Ray Bohlin and the mother of their two grown sons.
+In addition to being a professional calligrapher, she is the wife of Probe's Dr. Ray Bohlin and the mother of a son in San Francisco and another son who joined his baby sister in heaven in 2024.
 Her personal website is suebohlin.com.

 What is Probe?